natebarksdale/natebarksdale.github.io/output/2022-03-15-study-of-the-day-a-family-tree-with-27-million-branches.md

 ---
 author: Nate Barksdale
 pubDatetime: 2022-03-15
-modDatetime: 2025-03-17
+modDatetime: 2025-03-17T15:44:53Z
 title: Study of the Day | A Family Tree With 27 Million Branches
 slug: study-of-the-day-a-family-tree-with-27-million-branches
 featured: false
 draft: false
 description: A new technique lets researchers plumb oceans of human genetic data to produce the largest ever family tree — and they’re just getting started.
-emoji: 📝
+emoji: 🌳
 tags:
   - 🌀 Templeton
-  - 🌍 Indigenous Culture
+  - 🧬 Genetics
+  - 📊 Research
-  - 🍗 Food
+  - 📅 1870s
 haiku: |
-  Words flow like water,
-  Thoughts captured in black and white,
-  Stories come alive.
+  In summer's old page,
+  Cousins' whispered vows echo—
+  Leaves of lineage fall.
-coordinates: [51.509865, -0.118092]
+coordinates: [52.3555, -1.1743]
 ---

-For the John Templeton Foundation, I wrote about Study of the Day | A Family Tree With 27 Million Branches.
+For the John Templeton Foundation, I wrote about the intriguing pursuit of mapping a massive family tree spanning 27 million connections.

 > One day in the summer of 1873 an English barrister opened the pages of the “Pall Mall Gazette” to leaf through the society wedding pages, noticed a union announced between two people with the same last name, and commenced wondering what the chances were that the couple were first cousins, as his own parents had been.
 So began one of the first endeavors in genetic genealogy, the attempt to reconstruct family trees en masse by analyzing sheaves of gathered data.
 >